 Sun Exposure: Your Tattoo's Biggest Enemy

-Tulum gets a lot of sun.
-Over 240 sunny days per year with intense UV radiation.
+Tulum gets over 240 sunny days per year with intense UV radiation.
 A new tattoo is basically an open wound, so direct sunlight can cause premature fading, blistering, infection, and slower healing.

 The Humidity Factor

 Tulum's humidity stays around 75-85% year-round.
-That tropical environment we love can make tattoo healing trickier.
-High humidity stops sweat and skin moisture from evaporating, which means you can oversaturate your tattoo if you're using too much aftercare product.
+High humidity prevents sweat and skin moisture from evaporating, which means you can oversaturate your tattoo if you use too much aftercare product.
 Warm, moist conditions also encourage bacteria growth, so hygiene matters even more.

 Temperature Considerations

 Tulum's temperatures range from 75°F to 88°F, and the heat index often hits the 90s.
-Hot weather means more swelling in those first 24-48 hours, plus you'll sweat more.
-Sweat has salt and bacteria that can irritate a healing tattoo.
-Dehydration also slows healing, and very hot days can make longer sessions uncomfortable.
+Hot weather means more swelling in the first 24-48 hours, plus increased sweating.
+Sweat contains salt and bacteria that can irritate a healing tattoo.
+Dehydration also slows healing.

 Drink plenty of water before, during, and after your appointment.
-Our studio is air-conditioned, but try to avoid long outdoor activities right after getting tattooed.
-If you can, schedule your session for early morning or late afternoon when it's cooler.
+Our studio is air-conditioned, but avoid long outdoor activities right after getting tattooed.
+Schedule sessions for early morning or late afternoon when it's cooler.

 Weather and Seasonal Variations

-There's no perfect season to get tattooed.
 Many clients prefer the dry season for slightly easier aftercare, but with proper care, any time works.
-Just be extra careful about protecting your tattoo from the elements, whether that's sun or rain.
+Just protect your tattoo from the elements, whether sun or rain.

 Avoid swimming in the ocean, cenotes, or pools for 2-4 weeks after getting tattooed to prevent infection and fading.
-For more on planning activities around your tattoo, check out our guide on getting tattooed on vacation in Tulum.
+For more on planning activities, see our guide on getting tattooed on vacation in Tulum and vacation care for tattoos.

 Sand and Dust Concerns